Focus on you

 $$

-Receive care for urgent illnesses and injuries that aren’t life-threatening when your primary care doctor doesn’t have availability; walk-ins usually welcome and may be open evenings and weekends.
+Receive care for urgent illnesses and injuries that aren’t life threatening when your primary care doctor doesn’t have availability; walk-ins are usually welcome and may be open evenings and weekends.

 • Animal bite • Back pain • Earache • Minor cuts and burns • Minor eye injuries • Minor fractures • Sore throat • Sprain • Urinary tract infection

-Can be immediate or 30-plus minutes, depending on facility.
+Ranges from immediate to 30-plus minutes, depending on facility.

 • Allergic reactions • Animal bites • Broken bones • Burns • Chest pain or pressure• Poisoning • Trouble breathing